nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your patient records.

 4. Double click to launch the application.
-If it does not work, follow the instructions listed [here](faq).
+If it does not work, follow the instructions listed [here](#faq).

 5. You should now be able to use the application.

-    - If you are a **new user**, you can follow a tutorial on getting started with MediFlowR [here](#tutorial-for-new-users).
+    - If you wish to familiarise yourself with the application, you can follow the **tutorial** on how to use MediFlowR in the next section [here](#tutorial-for-new-users).

-    - If you are an **advanced user**, you can learn more in depth about the different commands supported by the application [here](#features).
+    - If you wish to learn more in depth about the **different features**, you can skip forward to this section [here](#features).

 Return to the [Table of Contents](#table-of-contents)